 This paper can be summarized as follows.
-First, in Section II, we looked at longterm time-series data on prices and nominal wages to examine the downward rigidity of nominal wages from the 19th century until recently in several different countries, and found the following three results.
-(1) There is a possibility that in three countries, Japan, the United States, and the United Kingdom, nominal wages from the 19th century until the mid-20th century were more flexible than they were in the late 20th century and exhibited no downward rigidity.
-(2) In the second half of the 20th century, nominal wages in general were downwardly rigid in almost all the industrialized countries.
-(3) In the second half of the 20th century, the extent of DNWR varied across countries, and Japan had less downward rigidity than other countries.
+First, in section II, we looked at long-term time series data on prices and nominal wages to examine the downward rigidity of nominal wages from the 19th-century until recently in several different countries, and found the following three results.
+(1) There is a possibility that in three countries, Japan, the US, and the UK, nominal wages from the 19th century until the mid 20th century were more flexible than they were in the late 20th century and exhibited no downward rigidity.
+(2) In the late 20th century, nominal wages in general were downwardly rigid in all of the industrialized countries.
+(3) In the late 20th century, the extent of DNWR varied across countries, and Japan had less downward rigidity than other countries.

-Second, we addressed in Section III the question of why nominal wages were downwardly rigid by summarizing the theoretical literature and by presenting specific examples from behavioral economics, a field that has attracted considerable attention in recent years.
+Second, we addressed in section III the question of why nominal wages were downwardly rigid by summarizing the theoretical literature and by presenting specific examples from behavioral economics, a field that has attracted considerable attention in recent years.
 The behavioral economics literature has shown that (1) people value outcomes based on their distance from a reference point rather than on an absolute measure, and (2) gains and losses from this reference point are valued differently, with losses evoking a stronger reaction (an indication of loss-averse behavior).
 This framework makes it possible to provide a rational explanation for why nominal wages exhibit downward rigidity: people use their most recently received nominal wage as a reference point and strongly resist any declines below that nominal wage level.
 We also noted, however, that people are also capable of finding a nominal wage cut "fair" and accepting it, under a situation in which their firm experiences a loss and needs to cut costs.

-Finally, in Section IV, given the explanation of these characteristics based on behavioral economics, we considered the reasons why there are differences in both the existence and extent of DNWR between time periods and/or from country to country.
+Finally, in section IV, given the explanation of these characteristics based on behavioral economics, we considered the reasons why there are differences in both the existence and extent of DNWR between time periods and/or from country to country.
 We showed that differences in labor market characteristics (including level of labor mobility and employment protection legislation) and in macroeconomic variables (such as economic growth and inflation rates) could lead to differences in how employees and firms perceive nominal wage cuts (social norms), which may alter the existence and extent of DNWR.